 Certain Types of Drugs or Drug Cases Seen More Often

 Yes.
 Mostly, it deals with which drugs are most popular.
 These days, you see a lot of marijuana cases, you see a lot of heroin cases, a lot of prescription pill cases, and then of course there’s always cocaine or crack cocaine and then some of the more less common drugs such as crystal meth or things like that.

 What Determines Whether a Drug Charge Falls Under A Misdemeanor or a Felony in The State of Michigan?

 Most of the drug charges in Michigan, besides marijuana, are felony charges.
 In some counties, they may have an alternative misdemeanor ordinance occasionally, calling it a violation of Controlled Substances Act, and they may charge it as a misdemeanor.
 However, under state law, most of the drugs are felonies except for marijuana.

 In Michigan, Are There Different Schedules of Controlled Substances?

 In general, you have the most serious scheduled drugs that are street drugs like heroin, cocaine, different opium that are felonies, that are street drugs that are illegal in the circumstances.

 The other category includes Vicodin or Oxycodone and Oxycontin and things like that that are prescription drugs that are valid and legal for someone who has a good script but are illegal and the felony for someone who doesn’t have a valid prescription.
 Then you have marijuana, which is the least scheduled drug.

-If you need information about the Laws Concerning Drug Crimes In Michigan, call the law office of Attorney Paul Tafelski for a free initial consultation at (248) 451-2200 and get the information and legal answers you’re seeking.
+If you need information about the Laws Concerning Drug Crimes In Michigan, contact the law office of Attorney Paul Tafelski online or call (248) 451-2200 for a free initial consultation and get the information and legal answers you’re seeking.